mello-y/MSc5_research_project/open_lab_notebook/January.md

 - Read into Gridsearch to see how results differ whith different parameters
 - provide more information on logistic regression and SVM notebook for microstructual data
 - cross-validate SVM and logistic regression for macro- and microstructural data

+## Sunday 05/03/2023
+What I did today:
+- cross-validated logistic regression for macro- and microstructural data

+To-do next time working on the project:
+- cross-validate SVM for macro- and microstructural data
+- Apply Gridsearch to logistic regression and SVM for macro- and microstructural data
+- read into ROC-curve methdods proposed by Jack